A topic from the subject of Kinetics in Chemistry.

 Applications

-- Understanding the role of atmospheric reactions in climate change
+• Understanding the role of atmospheric reactions in climate change.

-- Developing strategies to reduce air pollution
+• Developing strategies to mitigate air pollution.

 Conclusion